astroroleplayfivem/jimjobsandfarming/README.md

-g ingredients, players must now actively farm, harvest, and process items to complete certain job tasks — adding more realism and engagement to your server’s economy.FeaturesSeamless Integration between v-farming and Jim Jobs
+This script integrates the popular v-farming resource with Jim Jobs, allowing players to gather and process raw farm items (such as potatoes, onions, milk, lettuce, etc.) to fulfill job requirements and earn rewards.Instead of simply buying ingredients, players must now actively farm, harvest, and process items to complete certain job tasks — adding more realism and engagement to your server’s economy.
+- Features Seamless Integration between v-farming and Jim Jobs
-Players are required to farm and process specific ingredients for selected Jim Jobs Fully customizable item list and requirements
+- Players are required to farm and process specific ingredients for selected Jim Jobs
+- Fully customizable item list and requirements
-Supports all major Jim Jobs locations (Burgershot, Cat Cafe, Tequilala, and more) Easy to add, remove, or modify any farming items Balanced progression — farming feels meaningful and rewarding
+- Supports all major Jim Jobs locations (Burgershot, Cat Cafe, Tequilala, and more)
+- Easy to add, remove, or modify any farming items
+- Balanced progression — farming feels meaningful and rewarding

+Download the required scripts:
-InstallationDownload the required scripts:Farming Script: v-farming by Virgildev Jim Jobs: Purchase on Tebex
+Farming Script: v-farming by Virgildev
+Jim Jobs: Purchase on Tebex

-Replace the following shop configuration files with the ones provided in this combined resource:burgershot/Shared/bs_shops.lua catcafe/Shared/catcafe_shops.lua tequilala/Shared/tequilala_shops.lua
+Replace the following shop configuration files with the ones provided in this combined resource: burgershot/Shared/bs_shops.lua catcafe/Shared/catcafe_shops.lua tequilala/Shared/tequilala_shops.lua

-Configure the script to your liking in config.lua

-Note: You can easily add, remove, or edit any items in the config.
-The script will automatically use whatever items you define.
-Recommended Config OptionsYou can expand or modify the config.lua file with the following options:lua

 Config = {}